customer_ID in our system for organizing customer dataset at the beginning. ## Read dataset

 Thus, we did two things:

-We also tried to classify customer information ourselves - which will be showed as Internal_ID
+We also tried to classify customer information ourselves - which will be showed as Internal_ID in our dataset.

-Of course, we would like to confirm whether our classification is right or not, based on external_ID
+Of course, we would like to confirm whether our classification is right or not, based on external_ID for each customer.
+However, it's too tedius to match each Internal_ID and external_ID one by one.

 Hence, we have suggested Accuracy calculation algorithm for this situation.